guard-project/cb-manager/README.md

 ## Guide

-See the [Swagger Schema](swagger.yml) and the relative [documentation](<!-- TODO -->) for more details about the REST endpoints and relative formats and requirements of request and response.
+See the [Swagger Schema](api/swagger.yaml, api/swagger.json) and the relative [documentation](REST endpoint: /api/doc) more details about the REST endpoints and relative formats and requirements of request and response.

 ## Installation